What to Do After a Car Accident?

 While there are certain things you should do after an accident, at the same time, there are things you should not do.
 Here are our top four:

-Do not admit fault.
+1. Do not admit fault.

-Do not agree to roadside deals.
+2. Do not agree to roadside deals.

 Avoid a cash payoff after an accident because:

-- You are relying on the word of a stranger: Chances are, the other driver does not have the cash they are willing to pay on you.
+- You are relying on the word of a stranger: Chances are, the other driver does not have the cash they say they are willing to pay you.
 That means you are either taking a check or relying on their word that they will pay you.
 You have no means to determine whether this person is trustworthy and if you will ever receive any money.

-Do not sign anything without talking to a lawyer.
+3. Do not sign anything without talking to a lawyer.

-If you receive an offer from the insurance company before you ask for it, or it seems like a lot this is a big red flag.
-Insurance companies look for ways to pay you less, so if they offer money, they know you have a case.
+If you receive an offer from the insurance company before you ask for it, or it seems like a lot of money to you, this is a big red flag.
+Insurance companies look for ways to pay you less, so if they make an offer, it shows that they know you have a case.
+Do not sign anything from the insurance company or agree to a settlement without first talking to a lawyer.
+An experienced car accident attorney can review your case, tell you if the offer is fair, and guide you through the next steps.

-Do not post about your accident on social media.
+4. Do not post about your accident on social media.

-Yes, the insurance companies will look at your social media.
-Yes, they will use your pictures and your words against you.
+Insurance companies will look at your social media.
+Once again, the insurance company will always look for a way to get out of paying you.
+If they can, they will use your pictures and your words against you.
 Do not post pictures of the accident.
-Do not talk about your “bad wreck” or other driver’s actions.
+Do not talk about your “bad wreck” or the other driver’s actions.
 Do not discuss the accident on social media at all.

 Protect your rights after an accident

 When dealing with an accident, take care of yourself.
 Now is the time to protect your physical, emotional, and financial well-being.
+Accidents can be overwhelming, and it is not something you should do alone.
+If you need help or have questions after a car accident, contact the experienced personal injury attorneys at Gruel Mills.